 * Construction spending data for February is also due at 10:00 a.m.
 (1400 GMT).
-Expectations call for a flat reading versus the prior gain of 0.1 percent.
+Expectations call for a flat reading versus a prior gain of 0.1 percent.

-* Two surveys showed manufacturing in China struggled in March but managed to show expansion, with activity at smaller, private firms contracting for a third month, adding to a run of disappointing data that has sparked speculation of imminent government-led stimulus.
+* Two surveys showed manufacturing in China struggled in March, although the official purchasing managers index managed to show expansion, with activity at smaller, private firms contracting for a third month.
+The surveys added to a run of disappointing Chinese data that has sparked speculation of imminent government-led stimulus.

 * Medicines Co tumbled 13.8 percent to $24.50 in premarket trading.
 The company said a federal judge in Delaware upheld two patents related to Hospira Inc's generic version of Medicines Co's angiomax product.
 (Editing by Bernadette Baum)